zhanguangcheng/linkerman/README.md

 Worker::runAll();
 ```

-The Yii 2 framework's start.php looks like this
+The Yii2 framework's start.php looks like this
 ```php
 <?php